-Patios usually butt up against a wall of a house, so use this as a guide to laying out the shape of the patio area.
-If the patio is supposed to have square corners, use a builders square to check that they are all at 90 degrees.
+Patios usually butt up against a wall of a house, so you may be able to use this as a guide to laying out the shape of the patio area.
+If the patio needs to have square corners, use a builders square to check that they are all at 90 degrees.

-Digging out the Foundations
+Digging the Patio Foundations

 - Cut down through any turf or soil so that there is a clear line all the way around the edge.
 Once this is done, you can remove the pegs and string.

-Dig out the turf and soil to a depth of around 100mm, plus the depth of your chosen slabs and a couple of centimetres of mortar.
+- Dig out the turf and soil to a depth of around 100mm, plus the depth of your chosen slabs and a couple of centimetres of mortar.

-Lining the Hole
+Lining the Patio Foundation Hole (Optional)

-When all the timber edging is level, use a mallet to lower the edge furthest away from the house (or wall) so that you create a very slight gradient which will allow water to drain off the patio and away from any solid structures.
+- When all the timber edging is level, use a mallet to lower the edge furthest away from the house (or wall) so that you create a very slight gradient which will allow water to drain off the patio and away from any solid structures.

-Laying the Hardcore Base
+Laying a Hardcore Base for the Slabs

 The next job is to lay and compact the base of hardcore material which will create the solid foundation for the mortar and slabs.
 Without a good, solid hardcore base, the patio will be much more likely to shift and sag.

-Check that the foundation hole is evenly excavated and then start to add the hardcore material.
-Hardcore can be building rubble, made up of bricks, blocks, stone, sand and other materials.
-Make sure that there is no wood, metal or plasterboard mixed in with the hardcore as you add it to the hole.
+- Check that the foundation hole is evenly excavated and then start to add the hardcore material.
+Hardcore can be building rubble, made up of bricks, blocks, stone, sand, and other materials.
+Make sure that there is no wood, metal, or plasterboard mixed in with the hardcore as you add it to the hole.

-Distribute the hardcore evenly over the area to a depth of around 100mm and level it off with a spade or rake.
-Ideally, you should use a hired compactor to compact the hardcore properly.
-Use the edging as a guide and create a slight slope away from the house.
+- Distribute the hardcore evenly over the area to a depth of around 100mm and level it off with a spade or rake.
+Use the timber edging as a guide and create a slight slope away from the house.

-Laying the Slabs
+Laying the Patio Slabs

-It is a good idea to lay the slabs dry, allowing for mortar joints, so you can plan out how many slabs need to be cut, etc. You can lay slabs in any pattern you like, even as a simple grid, but something like a brick-bond pattern will look nicer without being too complicated.
+It is a good idea to lay the slabs dry, allowing for mortar joints, so you can plan out how many slabs need to be cut, etc. The slabs can be laid in any pattern you like, even as a simple grid, but something like a brick-bond pattern will look nicer without being too complicated.

 Wait at least 24 hours before walking on any part of the patio.
 If it looks like it will rain overnight, or if frost is likely, cover the patio with plastic sheeting or tarpaulin.
-To finish the patio, push mortar into the joints and point them using a trowel or brick pointer.
+To finish the patio, trowel mortar into the joints and point them using a trowel or brick pointer.